jdurand/static_content/README.md

-# static_content
+# Static Content

-static_content provides an easy way of defining static content in your application.
+Static Content provides an easy way of defining static content in your application.

 ## Installation